NoahEwell/NoahEwell/README.md

 A project that enhances user experience by streamlining interactions within the Disney ecosystem, showcasing my ability to work with data structures and algorithms.

 ### Arduino Claw Machine 🤖
-*Showcased at the Salt Lake Community College's Programming Jamboree.*
+*Featured at the Salt Lake Community College's Programming Jamboree.*
 A fully controllable Arduino-based claw machine that demonstrates my ability to integrate hardware and software.

 ## [Get in Touch](https://noahsnook.me/contact/contact.html)